 E. & J. Gallo Winery brings merlot to the masses.
 The

-in part to value-jug and -box labels Carlo Rossi and Peter Vella.
+part to value-jug and -box labels Carlo Rossi and Peter Vella.
+The

-meet its supply needs.
-It is the leading US exporter of California
+its supply needs.
+It is the leading US exporter of California wine,

-wine, selling some 60 brands, including table and sparkling wines,
+selling some 60 brands, including table and sparkling wines, and

 Gallo Family Vineyards Sonoma Reserve and the Italian wine Ecco

 Domani are among its premium wines and imports.
 E. & J. Gallo

 Winery was established in 1933 and is still owned and run by the

 For a stiffer drink, Gallo offers several distilled spirits,

 including gin and tequila.
 The two brands of distilled spirits

 include New Amsterdam Gin and Familia Camarena Tequila.
 The vintner